-The Board of Directors (hereinafter referred to as the "Board" or "Directors") approved the renewal of DWS Global Small Cap Fund's (the "Fund") investment management agreement (the "Agreement") with DWS Investment Management Americas, Inc. ("DIMA") in September 2022.
+The Board of Directors (hereinafter referred to as the "Board" or "Directors") approved the renewal of DWS Latin America Equity Fund's (the "Fund") investment management agreement (the "Agreement") with DWS Investment Management Americas, Inc. ("DIMA") and sub-advisory agreement (the "Sub-Advisory Agreement" and together with the Agreement, the "Agreements") between DIMA and Itaú USA Asset Management, Inc. ("Itaú") in September 2022.

-In terms of the process that the Board followed prior to approving the Agreement, shareholders should know that:
+In terms of the process that the Board followed prior to approving the Agreements, shareholders should know that:

 - During the entire process, all of the Fund's Directors were independent of DIMA and its affiliates (the "Independent Directors"). - The Board met frequently during the past year to discuss fund matters and dedicated a substantial amount of time to contract review matters.
 Over the course of several months, the Board reviewed extensive materials received from DIMA, independent third parties and independent counsel.
 These materials included an analysis of the Fund's performance, fees and expenses, and profitability from a fee consultant retained by the Fund's Independent Directors (the "Fee Consultant"). - The Board also received extensive information throughout the year regarding performance of the Fund. - The Independent Directors regularly met privately with counsel to discuss contract review and other matters.
-In addition, the Independent Directors were advised by the Fee Consultant in the course of their review of the Fund's contractual arrangements and considered a comprehensive report prepared by the Fee Consultant in connection with their deliberations. - In connection with reviewing the Agreement, the Board also reviewed the terms of the Fund's Rule 12b-1 plan, distribution agreement, administrative services agreement, transfer agency agreement and other material service agreements.
+In addition, the Independent Directors were advised by the Fee Consultant in the course of their review of the Fund's contractual arrangements and considered a comprehensive report prepared by the Fee Consultant in connection with their deliberations. - In connection with reviewing the Agreements, the Board also reviewed the terms of the Fund's Rule 12b-1 plan, distribution agreement, administrative services agreement, transfer agency agreement and other material service agreements.